jared-hughes/golfc/README.md

 Run `golfc submit -h fibonacci -l python -i somedir/fibonacci.py` to submit your solution at `somedir/fibonacci.py` as python code to the Fibonacci hole.

+Pass `--no-auth` to remove the need for an auth token.
+Submission will be anonymous, as if you aren't logged into the site.

-Output, including stdout, stderr, and error messages, will be placed in the `./output/` directory.
+Output, including stdout, stderr, and error messages, will be placed in the `./output/` directory by default.
 The `./output/` directory is created if it doesn't already exist.
+To output to a different directory, specify `-o output-dir`.